Overview of the Examples

 The Basic Aerodynamic Principles of Flight

-- Inadequate knowledge of aerodynamic concepts can lead to inconsistent handling and control of the aircraft; seek training in aerodynamic concepts.
+- Inadequate knowledge of aerodynamic principles can lead to inconsistent aircraft handling and control; seek training in aerodynamics.

-- Ignoring aerodynamic principles in practical applications compromises flight safety and efficiency; apply aerodynamic principles consistently during all phases of flight.
+- Ignoring aerodynamic principles in practical applications compromises flight safety and efficiency; apply them consistently throughout all phases of flight.

 Detection of System Malfunctions or Failures